We recently sat down with one of our banking clients to go over the results from their latest digital fluency program.

 Not bad, right?

-1. Use Game-Based Learning to Make the Basics Fun
+1. Use Game-Based Training to Make the Basics Fun

 Before your employees recommend a product to customers, they need to understand how it works and why it's beneficial.